 - They chair meetings and host focus groups

-- They engage with the democratic processes of UPSU by attending Union Council (where the political policy of the union is debated and agreed) and the All Student Members meeting (formerly AGM)
+- They engage with the democratic processes of UPSU by attending Union Council (where the political policy of the union is debated and agreed) it's Sub-committees and the All Student Members meeting (formerly AGM)

-- They run campaigns in collaboration with the Sabbatical Officers to effect change
+- They run campaigns in collaboration with the Sabbatical Officers and other Part time Reps to effect change

 How important are they?

 Really important!
 Student representatives, including part time officers, are involved at every level of decision making within the union and at many university meetings.
 Part Time Officers and Academic Representatives play an important part in leading and shaping your union, your university and your wider community.

 How much time do I need to commit?

 It is hard to say for sure, as each student has different availability and time to devote to the role but we do expect Part Time Officers to spend around 10 hours a month on duties related to the role.

 Aside from the ability to make change within your union and university, you will also be able to have your efforts officially recognised through your SU's recognition scheme.